Updated for 2025-26 Season: When Does TV Change the Premier League Schedule?

 When TV Changes the Premier League Schedule

-Note that some games are also moved because a team advances in the FA Cup, League Cup, or European competitions.
+TV-related changes will be to another time on the same weekend.
+Note that some games are also moved to different weeks because a team advances in the FA Cup, League Cup, or European competitions.

 Are You Looking for Premier League tickets?